Is there a connection between receding gums, snoring, and feeling less-than-energetic?

-Today we are going to put several pieces of the puzzle in place to not only greater oral health but whole being wellness.
+Today we’re going to put several puzzle pieces in place to help us navigate not only to greater oral health but also to whole-being wellness.

-In a recent article titled, ‘What causes receding gums and how to stop it’ (which happened to be our most popular blog article yet, thank you) we discussed that one of the major causes of gum recession is habitual grinding of teeth at night (called bruxism).
+In a recent article titled, ‘What causes receding gums and how to stop it’ (which happened to be our most popular blog article yet, thank you), we explained that one of the major causes of gum recession is habitual nighttime teeth grinding (called bruxism).

-In this month’s expert interview we dive deep with Dr. Mark Burhenne, a California-based dentist who specializes in helping patients address sleep issues and author of the #1 amazon best seller “The 8-Hour Sleep Paradox: How We Are Sleeping Our Way to Fatigue, Disease and Unhappiness”, into the connection between bruxism (grinding teeth), gum recession, snoring, adrenal fatigue and sleep apnea.
+In this month’s expert interview, we do a dive deep with Dr. Mark Burhenne, a California-based dentist who specializes in helping patients address sleep issues.
+Dr. Burhenne is also the author of the #1 Amazon best selling book, “The 8-Hour Sleep Paradox: How We Are Sleeping Our Way to Fatigue, Disease and Unhappiness”, which examines the connection between bruxism (grinding teeth), gum recession, snoring, adrenal fatigue, and sleep apnea.

-In fact, Dr. B poses a very strong statement that frankly, he can back up…
+In fact, Dr. B makes a very strong statement that he can back up:

 “Sleep apnea is the most important health concern ever.”

-Now, that’s a pretty brash statement when you consider the impact of pesticides, GMOs, and other ‘global’ health issues.
+Now, that’s a pretty brash-sounding statement when you consider the impact of pesticides, GMOs, and other ‘global’ health issues.

-In today’s interview, Dr. B weaves the path through what it means if you grind your teeth at night, if you snore commonly, how these habits can be major signs of undiagnosed moderate sleep apnea, and how sleep apnea is a MAJOR cause of adrenal fatigue.
+In today’s interview, Dr. B discusses what it means if you grind your teeth at night and if you commonly snore.
+He also explains how these habits can be major signs of undiagnosed moderate sleep apnea, and how sleep apnea is a MAJOR cause of adrenal fatigue.

-12:30 How sleep quality directly relates to ADD and ADHD, cancer, diabetes, even memory issues like Alzheimer’s disease.
+- 12:30 How sleep quality directly relates to ADD and ADHD, cancer, diabetes, and even memory issues like Alzheimer’s disease.